ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## What matters
 Your goal is to determine the failure points as quickly as possible to determine the viable of the idea you want to pursue.
 Here are 5 things that you can validate quickly to determine if an idea is worth pursuing.

+Note: The below is not easy, but required to determine if you're on the right track.

-1) Will someone pay $0.01 for it. (will they take their wallet out and pay - this demonstrates a strong enough pain and willingness to pay)
+1) Will someone pay $0.01 for it? (will they take their wallet out and pay - this demonstrates a strong enough pain and willingness to pay)

-The unknown market vs the known market?
-An uknown market is a hypothesis, you should not treat it as reality.

-The known market is the market that you have
+2) Given that people don't want to use your product.
+What is the main benefit they are getting from it?

 Priority of Problem Pain: